 Dining services partnered with the sustainability office in the fall of 2012.
 This program was very successful.
 In 2022, 140,112 lbs or 70 tons, were diverted from the waste stream.
 A full composting program campus wide isin place including pre and post-consumer waste.

-Cardboard, paper, cans, and bottles are recycled.
+Cardboard, plastic, paper and glass are recycled.

 RECYCLED OFFICE SUPPLIES

-Paper and ink cartridges are recycled.
+The paper and ink we purchase for use are recycled.